cdeletre/gmtools/README.md

 ## requirements

-This tool uses `oggenc` and `oggdec` (available with the vorbis-tools package on ubuntu) to convert wav to ogg.
+This tool uses `oggenc` and `oggdec` (available with the vorbis-tools package on ubuntu) to convert wav to ogg and ogg to wav.
 You need to have `oggenc` and `oggdec` installed on the system you are running `gmKtool.py`.

 You also need Python 3.